dscov-tutorials/how-to-pr/README.md

   - [**Update 🔗**](how-to-pr-update.md): Everyone will update their now-outdated-PRs to incorporate the new merged changes, before they too are merged.
   - [**Merge Conflicts 🔗**](how-to-merge-conflict.md): If people work on the same part of the document, then the authors will resolve the conflicting changes.

+## Advanced Topics
+- Setting up your GitHub organization for collaboration using the free "Team" plan for academia
+- Important settings:
+  - Branch protection
+  - Delete HEAD branch after merge

 ## Resources
 - [GitHub flavoured Markdown 🔗](https://github.github.com/gfm/) specifies precisely how to write Markdown text for GitHub